 Our Board is responsible for governing Dietitians Australia.
-It is made up of 2 Appointed Directors, and 7 Elected Directors.

 The President of the Board is elected every 2 years.
 They are supported by a Vice President and Director Responsible for Finance, who are elected every year.